mustu-1212/priya/README.md

 ### Build Configuration

 The project is pre-configured for Vercel with:
-- `vercel.json` for routing and serverless functions
+- `vercel.json` for static file serving and routing
-- Automatic static file serving
+- Automatic build process using `@vercel/static-build`
-- API routes at `/api/*`
+- Optimized static site deployment

 ### Contact Form

-The contact form automatically falls back to `mailto:` functionality when deployed on Vercel, ensuring reliable message delivery without requiring external email services.
+The contact form automatically falls back to `mailto:` functionality when deployed on Vercel, ensuring reliable message delivery without requiring server-side processing or external email services.

 ## Development